You can create a duplicate Oracle database for purposes such as testing or demonstrations.

 To recover to a System Change Number, select SCN, and then type the SCN.

-The SCN tracks the timing of transactions in the Oracle database.
+The SCN tracks the timing of transactions in the database.
 The SCNs are stored in the control files and the datafile headers.
 You can recover the database to the last existing SCN number in the control file, which is the last consistent database state.